sandrahoffberg/Import-BaseSpace/README.md

 # Download data or whole Illumina runs from BaseSpace <br>

-The purpose of this capsule is to download a project or fastq reads directly from [BaseSpace](space.illumina.com/dashboard), without having to transfer to AWS, box, or a local machine before transfering again to Code Ocean.
+The purpose of this capsule is to download a project or fastq reads directly from [BaseSpace](https://login.illumina.com/platform-services-manager/?rURL=https://basespace.illumina.com&clientId=basespace&clientVars=aHR0cHM6Ly9iYXNlc3BhY2UuaWxsdW1pbmEuY29tL2Rhc2hib2FyZA&redirectMethod=GET#/), without having to transfer to AWS, Dropbox or similar application, or a local machine before transfering again to Code Ocean.

 **Step 1**: Fill out the app panel to indicate what you want to download

 **Step 2**: Run the capsule.

 **Step 3**: Click on the link in the output file to authenticate the software.
-This capsule requires an access token, which can only be obtained by navigating to URL after authenticating software.
 You will be brought to a page to sign in to the Illumina website and you must sign into BaseSpace using your own credentials.

 ![BaseSpace_sign_in](images/BaseSpace_sign_in.png)